 I order a breakfast burrito and watch some Netflix.
 This is when I’m at my happiest.
 This is why I’m going to die alone.

 Every time you make a decision that’s dishonest and dripping in self-sabotage, you get further and further away from the person you are and the person you want to be.
-In my 20s, it’s been my m.o. to experience it all.
+In my twenties, it’s been my m.o. to experience it all.
 Did I even really want to try molly that night?
 No. I figured it would be too intense for me, but I did it anyway because I don’t want to be finished making mistakes.
 The bad things, unfortunately, still feel good.
 Except that’s a trick.
 They don’t actually feel good anymore.
 Not like they used to.
 Bad things can only be fun when you don’t know yourself yet.
 That’s sort of the point in doing them in the first place.
 You sample different things and find out what you like and what you don’t like, and in the process you hopefully get a better handle on your personality.
 It’s different, though, when you’re at the age when you already have a good understanding of who you are.
 The days spent pushing anything that’s real out of your apartment, the mishaps that you gleefully told over brunch the next day with your friends are no longer cute or funny.
 In college, people took pride in their mistakes.
-They wore their Plan B emergency or alcohol poisoning like it was a badge of honor.
+They wore their Plan B emergency or alcohol poisoning like it was a badge of honour.
 Then things changed.
 Or they were supposed to change.
 I don’t know.
 Not everybody gets it at the same time.
 Some people have a natural inclination to grow up and be healthy and take care of themselves while others just want to see how near death they can get until they feel alive again.
 I’m somewhere in between.
 I don’t want to eat kale or work out or go on hikes because, boring, but I don’t want to be a mess either.
 I want to be happy, I want to let someone love me, I want a dog and a backyard.
 Basically I want a life that feels real and earned.

 I had no idea it would be this hard to fix the bad things in myself.
 Every day I feel like I’m falling behind my friends and missing the point, not letting the life lesson marinate.
 The impulse to destroy your life is strong but it can fade more and more each day.
 Happiness is not getting an ambulance called for you while sitting in the middle of a convenience store rolling on ecstasy or faking nausea to get someone to leave you.
 Not even close.
-Everybody deserves a life in color.
+Everybody deserves a life in colour.
 Everybody deserves all the love, all the money, all the orgasms in this world.
 You just have to stop fucking yourself over before you get there.